Oxford Admissions Statistics By Course

 3,695

-Data taken from the University of Oxford’s annual statistics report
+This data is taken from the University of Oxford’s Annual Admissions Statistics Report (opens in a new tab).

 Is Oxford Harder than Harvard?

 Both Oxford University and Harvard have very high academic standards.
-The undergraduate experience at both universities are very different and this should be taken into account when comparing the two.
+The undergraduate experience at both universities is very different, and this should be taken into account when comparing the two.

 Harvard has a much lower acceptance rate because there are significantly more applicants for each place.
-For the students that started in 2024, Harvard had 54,008 applicants and 1,970 total places.
+For students that started in 2024, Harvard had 54,008 applicants for just 1,937 places (opens in a new tab).
+That means only 3.97% of applicants went on to study at Harvard in 2024.

 What Percentage of Oxford Students Drop Out?